 Start a Tampon Club

-Starting a Tampon Club is as easy as putting some tampons in a toilet and inviting folk to use them if they need them.
+Starting a Tampon Club is as easy as putting some tampons in a toilet and inviting folks to use them if they need them.
 Here are a few other things to think about.

 Think about what to buy